More and more I begin to question if we can make a change to our youth sports programs and most of all, our youth Physical Education programs.

 IF we can implement a system (aka curriculum) in the schools, where we now have a consistent training program that is systematized from youth through high school, our kids will change tremendously not just from a physical standpoint but also a mindset / confidence / mental toughness standpoint.

-If no changes can be made to the schools, the idea of a Spartan School is still something on my mind, discussed here.
-But I DO believe some schools will adopt a Strength & Conditioning / Physical Preparation Coach and add them to the overall Health & Physical Education Staff.
+If no changes can be made to the schools, the idea of a Spartan School is still something on my mind, discussed here with Joe DeSena.
+But, I DO believe some schools will adopt a Strength & Conditioning / Physical Preparation Coach and add them to the overall Health & Physical Education Staff.

 As a former PE Teacher myself in the schools (I taught for 11 years), I STILL consider what I do at The Underground Strength Gym to be Physical Education.